 For the ultimate pigs in blankets fan (read: everyone), this little DIY kit means you can lovingly craft your little piggy too.
 It consists of two packs of organic mini sausages, two packs of organic unsmoked streaky bacon to wrap them in (which should make about 26), and a jar of organic cranberry sauce with orange and Christmas spices to dip them in or glaze them with.
 They’re delicious, sweet and oh so festive.
 If you’re a smaller crowd at Christmas, you could use half on your dinner and the other half as a great little canape.
 Yum.

 The verdict: Gifts for foodies

-Tommy Banks’s provisions hamper is smack it out of the park good.
-You’ll want to eat it all, waste none and it’s cleverly thought out so there’s no filler products you’re not that interested it.
+Tommy Banks’s provisions hamper is smack-it-out-of-the-park good.
+You’ll want to eat it all, waste none and it’s cleverly thought out so there’s no filler products you’re not that interested in.
 It’s a wonderful gift for your festive host, or a seriously good treat to yourself.

 For the latest discounts on wine and other alcoholic drinks, try the links below:

 For more festive present ideas, head over to our Christmas gifts section

 Registration is a free and easy way to support our truly independent journalism